IoT / Digitalisation

 • The Internet of Things (IoT) is defined as a network of physical objects, or devices, that are seamlessly integrated into the information network – allowing two way communication.

-• As only 15% of the world's devices are currently connected, the amount of data generated is only going to increase.
+• As only 15 percent of the world's devices are currently connected, the amount of data generated is only going to increase.

-• The key question of asked is how this data is used to effectively solve real problems.
+• The key question asked is how this data is used to effectively solve real problems.

 • We have helped a number of cities and other organisations to identify the key issues, the appropriate use and business cases and the appropriate tech

 • Digitalisation and the digital revolution, or often referred to as Industry 4.0, have been a feature of the industry sector for some time.